Barney Martin: Career

 Entering show business as a stand-in for Jackie Gleason in The Honeymooners in 1955–56 and as a part-time writer for Steve Allen in the 1950s, he was discovered by Mel Brooks, who cast him in The Producers.
 The next year, he played the role of Hank in Charly.
 He went on to act in dozens of films, including the role of Liza Minnelli's unemployed father in the hit 1981 film Arthur and its 1988 sequel, Arthur 2: On the Rocks.

 On television, he appeared in two episodes of The Odd Couple, once in a very early episode as an irate fellow juror infuriated with Felix Unger's pesty personality and four years later as a fellow subway train passenger.
 Shortly after, Martin co-starred with Tony Randall for two seasons in The Tony Randall Show as court reporter Jack Terwilliger.
 Throughout the run of this show, he had second billing only to Randall himself.
 In 1979, he was cast as the title character in Norman Lear's final TV series concept, McGurk: A Dog's Life.
 Martin was cast to play a character similar to Lear's earlier creation, Archie Bunker, but played as a dog.
 Only the pilot was completed.
 In 1990, he co-starred with Valerie Bertinelli and Matthew Perry in the CBS sitcom Sydney.
 In 1987, he appeared in the pilot episode of 21 Jump Street as Johnny Depp's partner.
-In 1993, Martin played the recurring role of "Pete Peters" on the Don Rickles sit-com Daddy Dearest.
-Although he was the second actor to portray Jerry's dad, Morty, in the 90s sitcom Seinfeld, he is the one most associated with the role, as the first actor, Phil Bruns, only appeared in one episode.
+In 1993, Martin played the recurring role of "Pete Peters" on the Don Rickles sitcom Daddy Dearest.